Zlob/php-json-server/README.md

 ##Example

 You an use this json-server with any php web framework.
-Here is some examples how to integrate it with Laravel and Symfony 2
+Here is some examples how to integrate it with Laravel

-###Laravel 5.1

 * First, you need to create controller: